kstevens715/dotfiles/README.markdown

 * xarchiver-gtk2 - Archive GUI tool
 * unzip - Unzip zip files
 * extra/pangox-compat	- Needed to run the Cisco Anyconnect UI client
+* xdialog - Joplin Notes likes to have this
+* bash-completion

 # Other
 I use this for my command prompt: https://github.com/banga/powerline-shell